Skutopia-org/.github/CONTRIBTING.md

 ## Avoid try/catch

-We aim to avoid using try/catch statements. @Antman261'shas a blog post on this here: [https://antman-does-software.com/stop-catching-errors-in-typescript-use-the-either-type-to-make-your-code-predictable](https://antman-does-software.com/stop-catching-errors-in-typescript-use-the-either-type-to-make-your-code-predictable).
+We aim to avoid using try/catch statements. [@Antman261](https://github.com/Antman261)'s has a blog post on this here: [https://antman-does-software.com/stop-catching-errors-in-typescript-use-the-either-type-to-make-your-code-predictable](https://antman-does-software.com/stop-catching-errors-in-typescript-use-the-either-type-to-make-your-code-predictable).

 But note that we use neverthrow for error handling.
 You can read more about that here: [https://github.com/supermacro/neverthrow](https://github.com/supermacro/neverthrow)

 ## Tests

 Write them.
-Practice TDD. @Antman261's has a blog post on tests too, that’s worth reading: [https://antman-does-software.com/applying-googles-testing-methodology-to-functional-domain-driven-design-for-scalable-testing](https://antman-does-software.com/applying-googles-testing-methodology-to-functional-domain-driven-design-for-scalable-testing).
+Practice TDD. [@Antman261](https://github.com/Antman261)'s has a blog post on tests too, that’s worth reading: [https://antman-does-software.com/applying-googles-testing-methodology-to-functional-domain-driven-design-for-scalable-testing](https://antman-does-software.com/applying-googles-testing-methodology-to-functional-domain-driven-design-for-scalable-testing).
 Tests should ideally always use fixed values.

 ## Small PRs